neuronsimulator/nrn/visualization/grapher.rst

     2)  enter the begin, end, and steps values.
     3)  specify the y variables:
-        in the graph panel press the left button and select "Plot What?" and enter an expression or variable to plot. eg. sin(x) You can do this several times to plot several expressions.
+        in the graph panel press the left button and select "Plot What?" and enter a HOC expression or variable to plot. eg. sin(x) You can do this several times to plot several expressions.
     4)  If the y variables are actual functions of the independent variable press the Plot button to see the plot.
 If the y variables